noahsscott/phonics-project/01-research/Research docs/Phonics Flashcard Guide for Cantonese-Speaking Children in HK.md

 ## 🎯 Research Objectives & Results

-**Research triggered by**: Following RD-001's [[EB Teaching Guide for Phonics and Reading to Bilingual Children in HK - Lean]] establishment of synthetic phonics methodology, specific word lists and flashcard materials were needed.
+**Research triggered by**: Following RD-001's [[EB Teaching Guide for Phonics and Reading to Bilingual Children in HK]] establishment of synthetic phonics methodology, specific word lists and flashcard materials were needed.
 The gap identified was lack of concrete, sequenced vocabulary lists adapted for Cantonese L1 interference patterns.

 | Objective | Success Criteria | Result | Evidence |
 | --------- | --------------- | ------ | -------- |